-This part of the SETs is about how the design and delivery of the programme ensure that learners who complete the programme meet our standards for their professional knowledge and skills, and are fit to practise.
-The programme must make sure that anyone who completes the programme is able to meet the HCPC standards of proficiency and understands the expectations and responsibilities associated with being a regulated professional.
+This part of the standards of education and training is about how the way in which the programme is designed and delivered makes sure that learners who complete the programme meet our standards for their professional knowledge and skills, and are fit to practise.
+The programme must make sure that anyone who completes it is able to meet our standards of proficiency (SOPs) and understands the expectations and responsibilities associated with being a regulated professional.
 The standards in this section apply to all parts of the programme, including both theory and practice-based learning.

-We do not set prescriptive standards for developing a curriculum or about the detailed content of programmes and how they are delivered.
-We set broad standards so that you can design a programme that is responsive to changes in current practice and takes account of relevant curriculum frameworks and other profession-specific guidance.
+We do not set strict standards for developing a curriculum or about the detailed content of programmes and how they are delivered.
+We set broad standards so that you can design a programme that responds to changes in current practice and takes account of relevant curriculum frameworks and other guidance that is specific to your profession.